Stool C. difficile toxin

 Enzyme immunoassay (EIA

 ) is most often used to detect substances produced by the bacteria.
 This test is faster than older tests, and simpler to perform.
-The results are available in about an hour.
-However, it is slightly less sensitive than previous methods.
+The results are ready in a few hours.
+However, it is slightly less sensitive than earlier methods.
 Several stool samples may be needed to get an accurate result.

 Do not mix urine, water, or toilet tissue with the sample.